GLUCK MELODIE from ORFEO ed EURIDICE "Dance of the Blessed Spirits" arr. Giovanni Sgambati

 Earl Wild plays the Gluck Melodie more slowly than some of the other pianists represented here, but once you accept his tempo, there are many appealing aspects to his playing.
 He takes a more contrapuntal approach and the orchestral timbres are lovely.

 Kissin's interpretation of the Gluck Melodie, the slowest of the group, is unsuccessful.
-Unlike Wild, who stresses the linear elements of the music thus maintaining the movement, Kissin's playing is hampered by vertical stresses on almost every beat resulting in an almost plodding performance.
+Unlike Wild, who stresses the linear elements of the music thus maintaining the movement, Kissin's playing is hampered by vertical stresses on almost every beat resulting in an almost plodding performance, as does that by Joel Hastings.

 The remaining pianists are relatively unknown, but very fine.
-We have two young Italinan pianists, Giuseppe Andaloro, a student of Sergio Fiorentino, and Vincenzo Maltempo.
+We have several young Italian pianists, Giuseppe Andaloro, a student of Sergio Fiorentino, Vincenzo Maltempo, and Pier Francesco Forlenza whose performance is really quite lovely.
 And a surprise, an amateur pianist, who is included here because his performance of the Gluck Melodie most closely reflects the Classical style of the original.
+[I have added a subsequent performance by this pianist in which he has succumbed to the sentimental.
+Pity.]